ni5arga/Loggerica/README.md

 # Loggerica

-A powerful Discord bot to keep logs in your server.
+Loggerica is a powerful Discord bot designed to keep logs in your server.
+Whether it's tracking moderator actions, member events, message activities, or voice channel movements, Loggerica is here to provide comprehensive logging for your Discord server.

 ## Self Hosting Instructions